-We conduct routine identification of "unknown" microorganisms (bacterium, yeast and fungus) in pure cultures using DNA from the microorganisms.
+We conduct routine identification of "unknown" microorganisms (bacteria, yeasts and fungi) from pure cultures using DNA sequencing.
 You will receive objective, reproducible and cost-effective results rapidly without relying on growth, biochemical reaction and prior knowledge of an organism (e.g. Gram stain).
 Project packages for identifying the microbial community in a sample are available.

 We provide SNP analysis and genotyping services based on a client's specific needs using client-preferred methods that are rapidly advancing.
 Please contact us for your specific needs.

 Custom nucleic acid oligos are synthesized using the ABI 3900 DNA Synthesizer.
-Oligo orders are on-line at our Oligo Synthesis and Sequencing page (see link below).
+Oligo are ordered on-line at our Oligo Synthesis and Sequencing page (see link below).
 Our website will also help you to track (or manage) your orders.
 Primer design is available upon request.
-Modifications include (but not limited to) fluorescent labelling, inosine modified base, phosphorylation, terminal amine and biotinylation.
-Normal oligos are delivered or sent out the next business day for orders received before 3:00 PM.
-Delivery is free for University of Guelph and neighbouring clients.
+Modifications include (but not limited to) fluorescent labelling, inosine modified base and phosphorylation.
 Volume discounts are available.

 - E. coli O157:H7